-On December 30, 2015, the Company entered into a Term Loan facility for \$3.3 billion ("Bank of China (London)"), with the Bank of China (London), and bears interest at LIBOR plus a specified margin.
-The facility also requires that the Company comply with certain customary covenants, including compliance with applicable laws.
-At December 31, 2015, the Company and CPC are in compliance with those covenants.
-The funds were used to repay the HSBC Syndicated Term Loan, which was lead by HSBC (Hong Kong).
+On December 30, 2015, the Company entered into a twelve-month Term Loan facility for \$3.3 billion ("Bank of China (London)"), with the Bank of China (London) bearing interest at LIBOR plus a specified margin.
+On June 21, 2016, the Company entered into an agreement with the Bank of China (London) to amend the Term Loan facility by extending the term to June 30, 2021 and increasing the specified margin over LIBOR.

-Bank of China (Luxembourg) S.A. bears interest at LIBOR plus a specified margin.
-The credit facility is unsecured.
 The facility requires that the Company comply with certain customary covenants, including compliance with applicable laws.
-At December 31, 2015, the Company is in compliance with those covenants.
+At December 31, 2017, the Company is in compliance with those covenants with the exception of the above noted default events for which waivers were obtained.